LANDIS-II-Foundation/Support-Other/README_QAQC-Tested_CompleteExamples.txt

 ##################################################################
-Bash script for changing scenario designators in file names ONLY (use a Git Bash shell command line)
+a) Bash script for changing scenario designators in file names ONLY (paste into a Git Bash shell command line)
 ###################################################################

-	a. re-name all files with 's1e1' in file name to file with 's1e2' in filename find -type f -name '*s1e1*' | while read FILE ;
+	a. re-name all files with 's1e1' in file name to file with 's1e2' in filename

+find -type f -name '*s1e1*' | while read FILE ;
   do newfile="$(echo ${FILE} |sed -e 's/s1e1/s1e2/')" ;
     mv "${FILE}" "${newfile}" ;